 Cado ice cream stands out from the bunch because its main ingredient is avocado, not plant-based milk.
-This chocolate dessert starts with a mixture of organic avocado puree and avocado oil that's then sweetened and flavored to perfection with organic cane sugar and organic cocoa powder.
-The end result is a deep chocolate flavor with no hint of avocado whatsoever.
+This chocolate dessert starts with a mixture of organic avocado puree and avocado oil that's sweetened and flavored to perfection with organic cane sugar and organic cocoa powder.
+The result is a deep chocolate flavor with no hint of avocado whatsoever.

 Best Decadent: Häagen-Dazs Non-Dairy Chocolate Salted Fudge Truffle Frozen Dessert